Satellite Quantum Communications: Fundamental Bounds and Practical Security

-At $5~$MHz this rate corresponds to about $123$~kbit/s.
-Then, accounting for quantum transit time of $60$~s, we have that each night-time zenith-crossing passage distributes $\simeq7.39\times10^{6}$~secret bits in uplink.
+At $10~$MHz this rate corresponds to about $424$~kbit/s at night and $273$~kbit/s during the day.
+Accounting for a quantum transit time of $40$~s, we have that each zenith-crossing passage distributes $\simeq1.69\times10^{7} $~secret bits for night uplink, and $\simeq1.09\times10^{7}$~secret bits for day uplink.

-According to our analysis, it is indeed feasible to distribute quantum-secure keys with a satellite orbiting in a LEO/sub-LEO region accounting not only of the fading process due to turbulence and pointing errors, but also for the fast orbital dynamics, which creates additional problems for the transmission of reasonably-large block sizes.
-Our analysis shows this possibility not only for night-time downlink, but also for downlink during day-time and uplink during night-time.
-Day-time uplink appears more challenging but still possible on the basis of the results of Fig.~\ref{RatesConfigsPic}.
-As a matter of fact, with setup~$(4)$ based on a narrow filter, this option can certainly work at sub-LEO altitudes.
-For instance at the altitude of $140~$km, we have $t_{\text{Q}}\simeq54$~s which certainly allows for the distribution of $2$ blocks of $10^{8}$ pulses (at $5~$MHz).
-Within these blocks, the key rate is greater than 1-radiant value of $2\times10^{-3}~$bits/use.
-These are about $10~$kbits/s so that about $4\times10^{5}$~secret bits can be distributed in day-time uplink for each zenith-crossing passage of the satellite.
+According to our analysis, it is indeed feasible to use CV-QKD protocols to distribute keys with a satellite orbiting in the LEO/sub-LEO region, accounting not only for the fading process due to turbulence and pointing errors, but also for the fast orbital dynamics (which creates additional problems for the transmission of reasonably-large block sizes).
+Our analysis shows this possibility not only for the best-considered scenario of night-time downlink, but also for day-time downlink and for the more challenging scenarios of night- and day-time uplink.